 - Non-Alcoholic Version: Skip the Grand Marnier and replace rum with milk.

 Recipe reprinted in partnership with Little, Brown and Company.
-Recipe from Happiness is Baking by Maida Heatter, foreword by Dorie Greenspan
+Recipe from Happiness is Baking by Maida Heatter, foreword by Dorie Greenspan.

-Keywords: Italian dessert
+Keywords: tiramisu, no bake dessert